assembl/assembl/README.md

 **Prerequisites**

-Install required development libraries

-- python-dev
 - On Mac OS X 10.9.2: The system python is incompatible with the clang 5.1.
 You need to remove all occurences of `-mno-fused-madd` in `/System/Library/Frameworks/Python.framework/Versions/2.7/lib/python2.7/_sysconfigdata.py`.
 Also renew (or delete) the corresponding `.pyc`, `.pyo` files.
-- build-essential
-- unixodbc-dev
-- redis
-- memached
-- fabric 1.8

-Note:  For production on linux using nginx/uwsgi you need the following ppa (for both saucy and raring): apt-add-repository ppa:chris-lea/uwsgi
+- For production on linux using nginx/uwsgi you need the following ppa (for both saucy and raring): apt-add-repository ppa:chris-lea/uwsgi

 ## Installing Virtuoso